Author

 For EBS Shrinkage and Expansion: Lucidity EBS Auto-Scaler

 In cloud environments, it is common to experience workload fluctuations.
 An automated shrinkage and expansion system should be implemented for storage resources to handle these fluctuations and maintain an optimal balance between performance, cost, and resource utilization.
-This system will ensure that the storage resources promptly respond to workload changes, preventing disruption and ensuring cost-efficient resource allocation.

 Keeping this in mind, we at Lucidity have developed an autonomous storage orchestration solution- Lucidity EBS Auto-scaler for automated expansion and shrinkage.